-Name (Print) Signature (Authorized, Affected, or Other) 1 Instructor's Name (Print) Instructor's Signature Instructor's Title
+Name (Print) Signature Indicate Type of Training (ie., Authorized, Affected or Other) Instructor's Name (Print) Instructor's Sigr nature Instructor's Title Date

 Section 6 - CONFINED SPACE PROGRAM

 It is the policy of Messiah University that employees understand and are aware of confined spaces on University Property.
 It is the policy of Messiah University that employees are not to perform any confined space entries, perform work in confined spaces, or attempt rescue during a confined space emergency.